 With this method, it’s likely the baking soda will not remove all the oil.
 You’ll probably have some residue.
 You can use common dish soaps or a degreaser like this one for the next step.

 Methods We Do Not Recommend

 What To Do Once The Stains are Removed

 Until you’ve been successful in the attempt to remove cooking oil stains completely, do not use your dryer.
-Allow clothing to air dry to ensure you’ve removed the stain completely.
+Allow the clothing to air dry to ensure you’ve removed the stain completely.
 Oil stains can hide in wet clothing, and if you air dry the garment, you’ll be able to see it more easily.
 Using a dryer cycle with heat can set the stain more firmly in the clothing by driving the oil into the fabric.

 If the clothing is very delicate, you must know how to clean by hand washing with a delicate hand-washing detergent.
-I recommend the Champion product linked here as it’s specifically designed to make the process easier while being gentle on your clothes.
+We recommend the Champion product linked here as it’s specifically designed to make the process easier while being gentle on your clothes.
 Use as directed to finish.